SilverMonkeyGmbH/v5_docs/Manual/General Configuration/index.rst

     {@OBJ.PartnerResponsiblePerson.Email}

-Seperate multiple recipients via semicolon.
+Seperate multiple recipients with a semicolon.

 ------------------
 Subject
 ------------------

-The subject of the email.
-You can use the same placeholders as in the recipient.
+The subject in the email.
+You can use the same placeholders as you do in the recipient.

 Example: